top of page

 •Known risk factors include: Obstetric complications, late winter or early spring birth, advanced paternal age, strong genetic risk

-•Pathogenesis: Discussed future reclassification of psychotic disorders and potentially all of mental health using biomarkers instead of only symptom clusters
+•Pathogenesis: Discussed future reclassification of psychotic disorders and potential use of biomarkers instead of only symptom clusters

 Optional: Click here to reference full article.